-Which Animals Cause the Most Damage to Your Home and Foundation?
+Which Animals Cause the Most Damage to Your Home?

 An animal can cause lasting damage to your home and foundation.
 It can chew up electrical wiring inside your walls, destroy ducts, or damage critical drainage systems.
-On top of this, wild animals and rodents are frequently carriers of disease and could pose health risks to all occupants.
+On top of this, wild animals and rodents are frequently carriers of disease and could pose serious health risks.

-However, your home does not have the same level of risk from all types of animals.
+Even so, your home does not have the same level of risk from every type of animal.

 Which animals can cause the most damage to your home or foundation?
-To discover the worst culprits, let's rank each animal invader by the potential amount of damage and the likelihood of damage.
+To discover the worst culprits, we rank each animal invader by the potential amount of damage along with the likelihood of damage.

 Skunk Damage to Your Home or Foundation

 Even though some skunks have become domestic animals, a wild skunk can be very damaging to your property.

 A skunk's spray can be detected up to 1.5 miles away, so just think how potent it would be if it sprays in your basement or crawl space.
 The smell could last for months, and each time it rains, the horrible, eye-watering odor will become reinvigorated.

 The effect goes beyond making your home an unpleasant place to live.
 The smell will permeate furnishings, clothes, and appliances, including your HVAC system.
 They seek shelter in your crawl space, and if that’s not available, can burrow underneath your home causing considerable damage in the process.

 Rodent Damage to Your Home or Foundation